PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: showTLSContexts()

-  Print the list of all availables DNS over TLS contexts.
+  Print the list of all available DNS over TLS contexts.

 .. function:: showTLSErrorCounters()